serhat-yildiz/pluggedin-app/memory-bank/progress.md

 ## Current Status

-The application is currently operational in proxy mode, allowing users to:
+The application is operational with several key capabilities:
 1. Configure MCP servers in workspaces
 2. Connect MCP clients to the proxy
 3. Use tools from configured MCP servers
+4. Test MCP servers through the playground

+The MCP Playground is now fully functional, allowing users to:
+- Select and test multiple MCP servers together
+- Configure various LLM parameters
+- Use natural language to test MCP tool capabilities
+- View detailed debugging information

-The next phase of development will focus on:
+The next development phases will focus on:
-1. Implementing the chat interface
+1. Enhancing the chat interface with additional features
 2. Building the native MCP server hosting capabilities
-3. Creating a seamless transition path from proxy to native hosting
+3. Improving error handling and performance optimization

 ## Known Issues

 1. Limited compatibility with some Windows-based MCP clients
 2. Lack of built-in visualization for available tools
 3. Manual configuration required for each MCP server
 4. No built-in rate limiting or resource allocation
+5. Complex object responses from some MCP tools require additional handling